jlcases/paelladoc/README.md

 *   **PyPI Version (Stable):** The versions published on PyPI (`pip install paelladoc`) are stable releases recommended for general use.
 *   **GitHub Repository (Development):** The `main` branch (and other branches) on the [GitHub repository](https://github.com/jlcases/paelladoc) contains the latest development code.
 This version may include new features or changes that are not yet fully tested and should be considered unstable.
 Use this version if you want to try out cutting-edge features or contribute to development.

+> **Note on Current Development:** Active development is currently focused internally on delivering an MVP with significant new capabilities.
+While the PyPI version remains stable, expect major advancements in future releases as we work towards this goal in a more private setting for now.

 ## 🚀 Quick Start